FREE VEIN SCREENINGS ALL DAY LONG NOW!

 Veins are the blood vessels that return blood to the heart from the body.
 To overcome the force of gravity, veins use one-way valves which open to allow blood flow to the heart, and close to prevent “reflux” of blood back to the body.
 When these valves fail to function, or if the vein is damaged so the valves do not completely close, blood can pool in the vein, causing a variety of vein complications.

 The accredited Vein Center at Fox Valley Plastic Surgery expertly treats all vein issues.
 Some practices have a doctor, instead of a registered vascular technician, perform the ultrasounds.
-This is never done at FVPS because a registered vascular sonographer is vastly superior to a doctor in his/her level of ultrasound expertise of the veins.
-Our skilled surgeons and technicians are helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
+FVPS never does this because a registered vascular sonographer is vastly superior to a doctor in his/her level of ultrasound expertise of the veins.
+Our skilled surgeons and technicians are helping women and men from places such as Green Bay, Appleton, Fond du Lac, Sheboygan, Milwaukee, Madison and upper Michigan, perfect their personal Renaissance.
 Contact the Vein Center at (920) 233-1540 to request your vein consultation.

 Approximately half of the population has some form of vein disease, with varicose veins in particular affecting between 15-25% of all adults.
+Also, women are twice as likely as men to have them.
 Heredity is the single most important cause of vein disease: about 70% of all patients with varicose veins have parents with the same condition.
 Pregnancies are also a contributing cause of vein disease, as are age, obesity, and jobs which require long periods of standing.

-Fortunately, most vein disease can be seen by observing the size and color of the vein at the skin’s surface.
+Fortunately, we can see most vein disease by observing the size and color of the vein at the skin’s surface.
 In some cases, however, the diseased vein may be deeper in the body and not visible through the skin.
 Many patients with vein disease experience cramping, aching, burning, itching, soreness, or “restless” legs.
 If you have experienced any of these symptoms, our physicians can easily perform an ultrasound test to determine if you have vein disease.

 Spider veins are the small, thread-like colored veins that are most often seen on the surface of the skin.
-While many people seek treatment for spider veins for cosmetic reasons, spider veins also can result in substantial discomfort, requiring therapy.
+While many people seek treatment for spider veins for cosmetic reasons, spider veins also can cause substantial discomfort, requiring therapy.

 Dr. David Janssen and Dr. William Doubek combine experience, refined surgical techniques, and artistry to produce beautiful results for their plastic and reconstructive surgery patients.